kevin-44/WAX_ExpressTrade_Integration/README.md

 #### Log In & Prepare Your VPS

 You will need an **SSH client** in order to log into your VPS.
-[PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is a highly recommended option!
+[PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is a vastly recommended option!

 Run PuTTY (or the SSH client) and connect to your VPS: